isomerpages/nlb-biblioasia/_holding-area/New Books on Singapore History.md

 ![](/images/Vol%2020%20Issue%202/New%20Books/Canvas.jpg)

-Koh Seow Chuan is a cofounder of DP Architects (formerly Design Partnership), a multinational design firm and one of Singapore’s pioneer archi-tecture firms. _An Unfinished Canvas_ traces his journey as an architect, and also as a stamp collector, a national swimmer and an art collector.
+Koh Seow Chuan is a cofounder of DP Architects (formerly Design Partnership), a multinational design firm and one of Singapore’s pioneer architecture firms. _An Unfinished Canvas_ traces his journey as an architect, and also as a stamp collector, a national swimmer and an art collector.

 #### **[Nationalism and Decolonisation in Singapore: The Malayan Generation, 1953–1963](https://eservice.nlb.gov.sg/redir/itemdetails?bid=206105168)**